 Suzanne Gordon is an award-winning journalist and author.
 She has written for the New York Times, the Los Angeles Times, the Washington Post, the Atlantic Monthly, the American Prospect, the Globe and Mail, the Toronto Star, JAMA, The Annals of Internal Medicine, and others.
 She is the co-editor of the Culture and Politics of Healthcare Work series at Cornell University Press.

-Suzanne is the co-editor of four books and co-author of From Silence to Voice: What Nurses Know and Must Communicate to the Public.
+Suzanne is the co-editor of eight books and co-author of From Silence to Voice: What Nurses Know and Must Communicate to the Public.
 She recently edited When Chicken Soup Isn’t Enough: Stories of Nurses Standing Up For Themselves, Their Patients and Their Profession.
 Her latest book is First Do Less Harm: Confronting Inconvenient Problems in Patient Safety, edited with Ross Koppel (May 2012).

 For additional details on Suzanne Gordon’s books, please click here to visit her Books & Resouces Page.

 Suzanne is a Visiting Professor at the University of Maryland School of Nursing, an Affiliated scholar with the University of Toronto Faculty of Medicine’s Wilson Centre, and, with Lisa Hayes, has written a play about patient safety and teamwork entitled Bedside Manners.